-- 10.2.A.1 A four (4) wheel vehicle shall be arranged such that there are two (2) front wheels and two (2) rear wheels and are symmetrical around the vehicle centerline. - 10.2.A.2 The distance between the front wheel contact patches and the distance between the rear wheel contact patches must both be not less than half the width of the solar car (at its widest point).
+10.2.A.1 A four (4) wheel vehicle shall be arranged such that there are two (2) front wheels and two (2) rear wheels, and the wheels within the front and rear sets are arranged symmetrically around the vehicle centerline.

+10.2.A.2 The distance between the front wheel contact patches and the distance between the rear wheel contact patches must both be not less than half the width of the solar car (at its widest point).